jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/PREPARE_KMS.md

 ### Prerequisites

-* Administrative access to the OpenShift Cluster being used to evaluate AMQ Stream Proxy
+* Administrative access to the OpenShift Cluster being used to evaluate Streams for Apache Kafka Proxy
 * Helm CLI
 * OpenShift CLI (oc)